 Why do we put the ring on the fourth finger on our left hand?

-But with the advancement on science and medicine, it was discovered that this wasnt entirely true.
+But with the advancement of science and medicine, it was discovered that this wasn’t entirely true.

 - The second is a Chinese developed theory, which is better watched illustrated than explained.

 Each finger on the left hand was made to signify something.
 The thumb represents your parents, your index finger represents your siblings, the middle finger represents you, your fourth finger represents your life-partner and the fifth finger, your pinkie, represents your future children.

 Place your hands together and bend your middle fingers together, allowing for your knuckles to touch.
 When doing this, allow for your other remaining fingers to touch.